 If you don’t have an Autoresponder Email in your form, check out this Setting up an Autoresponder Email guide to create one.

-There are many options to choose from the dropdown list in order to decide when you would like your emails to be sent.
+the dropdown list has a lot of options to choose from in order to decide when you would like your emails to be sent.

 - Right away – this is the default option, Autoresponder emails are sent right after the submission is received.